Mozaffar Hossain (Jamalpur politician)

-Mozaffar Hossain (মোজাফ্ফর হোসেন) is a Bangladeshi engineer, entrepreneur, businessman and politician.
-He was a member the Jatiya Sangsad representing Jamalpur.
+Mozaffar Hossain (মোজাফ্ফর হোসেন) is a Bangladeshi engineer, businessman, and politician.
+He was a member of the Jatiya Sangsad representing Jamalpur.

 Education

-In childhood he studied in sontia high school, Mozaffar Hossain earned his college graduation degree in Bachelor of Science in Textiles Technology discipline from the then College of Textile Engineering and Technology, which is now BUTEX.
+Hossain was born on 1 January 1957 in Jamalpur.
+He completed a degree in textile engineering from Textile Engineering College, which is now BUTEX.

 Career

 Mozaffar Hossain started as a businessman in his early career.
 He founded a spinning industry after taking the path of entrepreneurship, and soon after made the company a public entity.
-He got elected for the parliament from Jamalpur-5 seat as a candidate with BAL's nomination on 30 December 2018.
+He was elected to parliament from the Jamalpur-5 seat as a candidate with the Awami League's nomination on 30 December 2018.